antoniorabelomorais/antoniorabelomorais/README.md

 - **Linux Experiments** – scripts, tunings and system explorations.
 - **Educational projects** – repositories documenting my learning journey.
 - **Creative exploration** – small utilities, prototypes, and experiments.

+## 🧭

+🇺🇸🇨🇦 This profile is my **open lab**:
+- Not everything is polished...
+- Some repositories are ready-to-use tools, others are just experiments.
+- The mess is intentional: it’s the record of a constant learning journey.

 ---